tinacms/tina.io/content/guides/general/inline-blocks/nested-blocks.md

 ## Make a _Feature_ Block

 Next, we'll create the Feature block component & template.
+Create a new file, `components/Feature.js`, and add the following code:

 **components/Feature.js**